m1cr0lab-espboy/Dino/Readme.md

 ## Quick installation on your ESPboy

-You can easily install and test the Dino game on your ESPboy right away (without having to compile the project) using the [ESPboy Flasher][flasher].
+You can easily install and test the Dino game on your ESPboy right away (without having to compile the project) using online [ESPboy Flasher][flasher].
 This tool is only supported by Google Chrome and Microsoft Edge.

 ## Demo